JMCCROWELL/designing-dungeons/docs/chapter12.md

 Once you have that, you're ready for the real challenge: scheduling a game!
 (Truly, scheduling conflicts are the real dragon we must slay.)

 {: .josh }
-If you're running [His Majesty the Worm](https://www.hismajestytheworm.games/), you already have two small dungeons for your Underworld: mine and yours.
+If you're running [_His Majesty the Worm_](https://www.hismajestytheworm.games/), you already have two small dungeons for your Underworld: mine and yours.
 And now that you've made one dungeon, you know how easy it is!
 Using these techniques, you'll have a megadungeon in no time.
 And if you want to add more content, head over to the [Library Heretical at the Wormsite](https://www.hismajestytheworm.games/the-library-heretical) and borrow some other dungeons!